 Thickness effect on cooking time

 Cooking time might be affected by the thickness of the patties.
 Cooking time for thicker patties is longer, while cooking time for thinner patties is shorter.
 The majority of frozen patties weigh 1/2 lb.
-Adjust the cook time to get an internal temperature of 160 degrees if using a different size patty.
+Adjust the cooking time to get an internal temperature of 160 degrees if using a different size patty.

 Best Frozen Burgers

-- Costco particularly their frozen angus beef burger patties.
+- Costco, particularly their frozen Angus beef burger patties.

-You may utilize ground beef to create your own frozen meat patties.
-This is a convenient technique to prepare your own burger meat precisely to your specifications and store it in the freezer until ready to cook.
+You may utilize ground beef to create your frozen meat patties.
+This is a convenient technique to prepare your burger meat precisely to your specifications and store it in the freezer until ready to cook.